godliver/godliver.github.io/_pages/talks.md

 ## TUTORIAL ON “Deep learning and applications to activity recognition from egocentric photo streams”
 Jan 2018 <br>
-1st International Conference on Applications of Intelligent Systems (APPIS) Gran Canaria, Spain <br>
+1st International Conference on Applications of Intelligent Systems (APPIS), Gran Canaria, Spain <br>
 Together with Prof. Petia Radeva and MSc.
 Marc Bolaños we discussed deep learning applications to egocentric vision.

-## 3-Minute Thesis Competition Groningen, The Netherlands
+## 3-Minute Thesis Competition Groningen
 May 2018 <br>
-Selected for the final on stage competition <br>
+Selected for the final on stage competition, The Netherlands <br>
 <u><a href="https://youtu.be/H6_chK3T8DU">Video</a></u>